icfaust/FreiburgSLAM/hw1/README.md

 Files of use:
 hw1.py - code to be run to test homework output

-main.py - loads the datasets in the octave style (with some pythonic things) this replaces the tools/ framework of the original octave implementation
+main.py - loads the datasets in a pythonic style using scipy and dictionaries this replaces the tools/ framework of the original octave implementation

 motion_command.py - python file with function motion_command